 Founded in 1950, the LPGA is the highest level of women’s golf in the world.
 The circuit has 33 tournaments during the season, and like the PGA, the ladies play in major events.

-The tournament became an LPGA major in 1983, and today, it remains one of the top golf events for the women’s game.
-There is a special moment at the end of every ANA Inspiration tournament in which the winning golfer jumps into Popppie’s Pond.
-The water hazard surrounding the 18th hole.
-It is now one of the most unique sports celebrations in the world.
+Traditionally, this event was held during the last week of March at the Mission Hills Country Club in Rancho Mirage, California.
+There used to be a special moment at the end of every tournament in which the winning golfer jumped into Popppie’s Pond, the water hazard surrounding the 18th hole which was one of the most unique sports celebrations in the world.
+This began with Amy Alcott after her victory in 1988.

 U.S. Women’s Open